BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 If this is your first evaluated command, the environment should be empty.
 This environment contains variables, more specifically *environment variables*.
-These variables can be defined by something preceeded by a tilde:
+Something preceded by a tilde can define these variables:

 ```isc
 ~number = 100;